 I think everyone knows by now that I love soup, and this is definitely one of my new winter favourites.
-I am normally not a huge fan of pumpkin, but when Kate presented my with a beautiful home grown butternut from her garden I could hardly say no!
+I am normally not a huge fan of pumpkin, but when Kate presented my with a beautiful butternut fresh from her garden I could hardly say no!

 Not only is this recipe super tasty with a great little kick from the chilli and ginger, but also as easy as can be, taking only around 30 - 40 minutes from start to finish.